Sugaring at Everett Springs Farm:

-Our sugaring dreams rested on Matt's shoulders.
-He was smitten by the sugar bug, determined now to bring syrup-making to the farm in a major way.
-Each night he fell asleep scheming, planning, and designing a sugar house.
+Matt was determined now to bring syrup-making to the farm in a major way.
 He studied literally every word that sugar makers posted on the internet, searching in particular for the most efficient way to set up the arch and evaporator.
 He talked sugaring with many of the local farmers, some with 150-year sugaring traditions, who depend on their annual syrup yield for supplemental income to keep their farms' bills paid.
-It was from that intense study and from the generous wisdom and inspiration of our neighbors the Taylors and the Woods, that our sugar house was born.

 By mid-January, the roof was framed and boarded, ready for the corrugated metal.
 We installed siding, doors and windows by the end of February completing the shell.
 Time now for setting the new arch/evaporator and plumbing all of the tanks, sap lines and connections.

 Fire-bricking the arch is no easy assignment.
 In addition to proper masonry cutting instruments, it takes skill and experience to blanket the entire inside of the burn chamber with these heat-tolerant bricks in a manner sufficiently tight to protect the stainless steel housing from the arch's furious heat.
-Matt is blessed with both the acquired skills and natural patience required and in two long days, the arch was ready for the pans to be set and the pipes and valves connected.
+Luckily, Matt has both the acquired skills and natural patience required and in two long days, the arch was ready for the pans to be set and the pipes and valves connected.

 We built a platform for the stainless steel tank on the slope above the sugar house.
 The sap lines were strung from the hills above, across the pasture and into the big tank.
 We ran a test with water to correct potential leaks and assure good flow.